TharwatElsayed/Detect-Hate-Seech-in-Tweets/README.md

 # Detect-Hate-Seech-in-Tweets
-Hate Speech and Offensive Language in Tweets Dataset - Analysis and Visualization
+Hate Speech and Offensive Language in Tweets Dataset - Analysis, Visualization, and Machine Learning Operation